rafael-santiago/lethe/README.md

 Supposing you want to remove the file ``thanks-for-nothing.txt`` and all files containing ``crimson-ballroom`` in their names:

 ```
-    you@Hades:~/tmp# lethe thanks-for-nothing.txt *crimson-ballroom*
+    you@Hades:~/tmp# lethe drop thanks-for-nothing.txt *crimson-ballroom*
     you@Hades:~/tmp# _
 ```

-By default ``Lethe`` will ask will if you really want to delete a found file.
+By default ``Lethe`` will ask you if do you really want to delete a found file.
 If you prefer skipping all possible confirmations you must use ``--ask-me-nothing`` bool option.

 ```
-    you@Hades:~/tmp# lethe *make-it-alright* televison-addict* --ask-me-nothing
+    you@Hades:~/tmp# lethe drop *make-it-alright* televison-addict* \
+    > --ask-me-nothing
     you@Hades:~/tmp# _
 ```

 The removing process basically consists on repeated overwrites and renames passes.
 By default you have five overwrite passes and ten renaming passes.
-In order to change them use the options ``--overwrite-passes=<n>`` and/or ``--rename-passes=<n>``.
+In order to change those default values use the options ``--overwrite-passes=<n>`` and/or ``--rename-passes=<n>``.
 The total of passes must be one at least or a greater value.
-Let's use 200 renaming and 1000 overwrites.
+Let's use 200 renaming and 1000 overwrites passes.

 ```
-    you@Hades:~/tmp# lethe * --ask-me-nothing --overwrite-passes=1000 --rename-passes=200
+    you@Hades:~/tmp# lethe drop * --ask-me-nothing \
+    > --overwrite-passes=1000 --rename-passes=200
     you@Hades:~/tmp# _
 ```

-**Warning**: The sample command given above can be dangerous depending on you are testing it. ``Lethe`` always recursively removes any found directory.
+**Warning**: The given sample command can be dangerous depending on where you are testing it. ``Lethe`` always recursively removes any found directory.
 I meant that it will be emptied by using an implicit "*" glob pattern.
 Be careful when using this tool.

-The renaming and overwriting stuff uses random data by default provided by the internal ``Lethe's randomizer``.
+The renaming and overwriting stuff uses random data.
+By default those data is provided by the internal ``Lethe's randomizer``.
 If you prefer provide your own randomizer you need to use the option ``--dym-randomizer=<lib-path>:<function-name>``.

 Supposing you have a dynamic local library called ``my-awesome-csprng.so``.
 This library has the function ``mac`` well-exported